Uokoroafor/hot-take-generator/README.md

 ### Docker Environment Configuration

-The Docker setup now properly supports environment variables for both development and production:
+The Docker setup uses multi-stage builds for optimized production images and properly supports environment variables for both development and production:

 #### Development Mode